ADirin/OTP1_LectureMaterial/Week 6/Lecture_Docker/How_to_create_docker_example.md

            }
        }
        ```
+       *** - if youare using windows instead of sh you have to use bat--> bat 'mvn clean install'
 5. **Save your Jenkins job configuration and run a test build to verify the setup.**

 Now, Jenkins will monitor your GitHub repository for changes and automatically trigger builds whenever changes are pushed.
 It will build your Java project using Maven, helping you maintain a continuous integration workflow.